A poem in the form of a Japanese Tanka.

 But that you know your one lone task,

-Each year you tirelessly perform.
+Each year to tirelessly perform.

 In watching you about your work,